Justice League (Superman, Batman, Wonder Woman, Aquaman, The Flash, Cyborg) | Shazam | Other Superheroes

 - Heroic Build: The boys get ripped superhero forms, Pedro especially, while the girls become slender yet curvy.

-- Instant Expert: While Billy has to learn his powers by trial and error, the others immediately know what powers they have and know how to use it.
+- Instant Expert: While Billy has to figure out his powers through trial and error, the others immediately know what powers they have and know how to use it (albeit by specialising in one power per sibling).

 - Most Common Superpower: Interestingly, Mary had this before getting the other most common superpowers.
 Darla's superhero form is played by the very curvaceous Meagan Good.